Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Acknowledgements

 \section{Acknowledgements}

-SS, ME, DS, and JHS were supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
+The authors are grateful to Paweł Mazurek for his help in refining the title of the manuscript.
+SS, ME, DS, and JHS were supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no.~2021/41/B/ST2/03149).
 JHS conducted part of this research while visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).
 DS was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.

 \phantomsection \phantomsection \addtocontents{toc}{ }